babeheim/pan-interviews/readme.md

 install.packages(c("shiny", "shinythemes", "shinyjs", "DT"))
 ```
 3. Run the appropriate batch script to start the app:
    * For Windows users, click on 'run.bat'.
+If necessary, open `run.bat` in a text editor and change the path to your R installation (e.g. `C:\Program Files\R\R-3.3.1\bin\R.exe`).
    * For OSX or Linux, click on 'run.command'.
 A command terminal and your browser window should open with the shiny interface!

-4. Navigate to 'settings' and set the path for your response data to go.
-There is also a mirrored path.
+4. Navigate to 'options' and set the path for your response data to go.
+There is also a mirrored second destination path.
+The defaults can be changed inside `pan.r`.